BBC Radio 2: "The Nation's Favourite" – 1996 onwards

 On 19 November 2024, Zoe Ball revealed that she would be stepping down from hosting the Breakfast Show on Friday 20 December 2024.
 It was announced that Scott Mills would be taking over as the new host in 2025.
 The new Scott Mills Breakfast Show launched on Monday 27 January, with Trevor Nelson taking over the station's afternoon slot on the same day.
+After just over a year on the Breakfast Show, Mills was dismissed from the BBC in March 2026 due to allegations around his "personal conduct".
+On 23 April, it was announced that Sara Cox would replace him starting that summer, with Gary Davies hosting the programme in the interim.

+The new Sara Cox Breakfast Show launched on Monday 6 July 2026.

 Current position

 The station's audience is now primarily adults over the age of 35 (82% of listeners) although in recent years it has attracted younger listeners.
 Its daytime playlist features music from the 1960s to various current chart hits, album and indie music.
 The station's appeal is broad and deep, with accessible daytime programmes and specialist programmes of particular types or eras of music.
 In 2009, Radio 2 again won the Music Week Award for National Radio Station of the Year, an award it won for several consecutive years.

 Weekday evenings have historically featured specialist music, including jazz, folk, blues, country, reggae, classic rock, show tunes and biographies and documentaries on musical artists and genres.
 Previously, this specialist programming ran from 20:00–midnight but now runs only from 21:00–22:00.
 Radio 2 hosts both the BBC Concert Orchestra and the BBC Big Band.

 Sounds of the 60s remains a regular fixture on the Saturday schedule, as does Sounds of the 70s on Sundays.
 On 5 October 2013, these two shows were joined by Sounds of the 80s, which was originally hosted by Sara Cox and broadcast on Friday from 22:00–midnight.
 In May 2018 Gary Davies took over this show, with Cox was hosting a live 22:00 to midnight slot from Monday–Thursday, until she moved to drivetime on 14 January 2019.
 As part of a schedule change in July 2022, Sounds of the 80s moved back to Saturday evenings from 20:00–22:00.

 On Sundays, the schedule reverts closer to its old style, with a focus on easy listening and show tunes, with programmes like Elaine Paige on Sunday.